-Dr. Ross Palioca and the team of Advanced Dental Practices firmly believe in providing biological dentistry solutions for new and existing patients.
+Dr. Rawat and the team of Advanced Dental Practices firmly believe in providing biological dentistry solutions for new and existing patients.
 Everything done to the smile affects the body in one way or another.
 Over the years, many dentists have been treating areas of decay with fillings made from Amalgam.
 This material contains 50 percent mercury – a substance that is toxic to the human body.
 Many studies have found the dangers of silver amalgam fillings when used in dentistry, which is why our team of professionals focus on providing biocompatible options that are safer and more aesthetic.
 Our practice offers composite resin dental fillings.

 Composite resin is tooth-colored.
 It is completely safe to use as a treatment to cavities.
 The material is applied onto the area of decay after it has been prepared.
 It is shaped in place, hardened with a special light, and then filed and polished to blend in with the natural tooth enamel.

 There are several benefits to using composite resin dental fillings

 When patients have dental work done, they want to restore the smile in a way that looks completely natural.
 They don’t want restorations that stand out as being repairs.
 Composite resin is matched with the natural tooth color so that no one will know that you have a filling!